blay/minimal-mistakes/_posts/2016-03-26-the-anthropological-study-of-infrastructure.md

 # Footnotes

+[^1]: Such as regulating indoor climate separate from outdoors weather, separating clean and dirty water or separating the type of produce available in the supermarket from the current season.

+[^2]: Although it was imported from French where it was a railroad engineering term.
+[See this blog post for more on the etymology of the word](https://hakpaksak.wordpress.com/2008/09/22/the-etymology-of-infrastructure-and-the-infrastructure-of-the-internet/).

+[^3]: For example within the The European Programme for Critical Infrastructure Protection ([EPCIP](http://eur-lex.europa.eu/legal-content/EN/TXT/?uri=URISERV%3Al33260)) or the equivalent US Commission on Critical Infrastructure Protection (PCCIP).

-[^1]: Poetics are defined through Jakobson (1960) as when the material qualities of the signifier is the determining function of a speech act.
+[^4]: Poetics are defined through Jakobson (1960) as when the material qualities of the signifier is the determining function of a speech act.

-[^2]: Although these "normal accidents" differ from the cascading failures that can also ripple across interdependent infrastructural systems.
+[^5]: Although these "normal accidents" differ from the cascading failures that can also ripple across interdependent infrastructural systems.